EXCLUSIVE: On-location with Unsolved Mysteries "Berkshire UFO"

 MK - Were you familiar with the series before they approached you, and how does your family feel about you speaking to others about your experiences?

-MK - You’re one of the most positive person I’ve ever encountered How have you gained your sense of safety after such a traumatic experience?
+MK - You’re one of the most positive people I’ve ever encountered How have you gained your sense of safety after such a traumatic experience?

 TW - At one point people thought the earth was flat but in time well.
 Just look up and see the stars and think how many planets are out there.
 One day if we take care of this earth and each other we will have that chance.